AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-1_Malvertising.md

 <cite>&mdash;<em>Advertising Age</em> <a href="http://adage.com/article/digitalnext/ad-tech-worst-thing-happened-advertising/301992/">"Why Ad Tech Is the Worst Thing That Ever Happened to Advertising"</a></cite>
 </blockquote>

-The Interactive Advertising Bureau (IAB) estimated malicious advertising -- malvertising -- <a href="http://www.iab.com/news/digital-ad-industry-will-gain-8-2-billion-by-eliminating-fraud-and-flaws-in-internet-supply-chain-iab-ey-study-shows/">"costs the U.S. digital marketing, advertising, and media industry $8.2 billion annually."</a>
+The Interactive Advertising Bureaufo estimated malicious advertising -- malvertising -- <a href="http://www.iab.com/news/digital-ad-industry-will-gain-8-2-billion-by-eliminating-fraud-and-flaws-in-internet-supply-chain-iab-ey-study-shows/">"costs the U.S. digital marketing, advertising, and media industry $8.2 billion annually."</a>

 A few years ago malvertising was merely scamming the system: fake ads, fake traffic, fake analytics.
 Ad-tech's unregulated labyrinths of  circumlocution systems, for bidding, placing, and tracking ads, makes it a hacker's heaven.

 "All the code is awful and you aren't allowed to change it anyway," says <a href="http://www.poynter.org/2016/ad-tech-is-broken-heres-how-newsrooms-can-fix-it/407800/">Salon developer Aram Zucker-Scharff</a>.
 "Usually ad servers claim they run some sort of checks, but considering just how many malicious or badly formed ads get through, it is pretty apparent they don't do much."

-The hacker's goal is to bill, make that, bilk advertisers for ads that were never seen.
+The hacker's goal is to bill, make that, bilk advertisers for ads no human ever saw.
 Their fraud takes several forms: Ad stacking piles multiple ads on top of each other.
-Ad stuffing  or shrinks ads to invisible 1-pixel squares.
+Ad stuffing shrinks ads to invisible 1-pixel squares.
 Click farms send fraud users to real sites.
 Clickjacking sends real users to fraud sites.

-This example comes from <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a>: "You’ll be redirected through a loop of various shell websites, spending a fraction of a second on each."
+This example comes from <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a>: "You'll be redirected through a loop of various shell websites, spending a fraction of a second on each."
 This makes analytics algorithms see these sites as high-quality with lots of traffic.
 "Once the shell websites have good enough Alexa rankings, and off-the-chart demographics, they sign contracts to display ads with much better terms."

 A shell game.
 A con.
-That's what malvertising was.
-What is has become is much worse.
+That what malvertisers did, before they became racketeers.

 <h2>Crime Does Pay... load</h2>
-The cyber miscreants have a new scheme.
-They don't just scam advertisers, now they also <em>buy</em> ads.
+The cyber miscreants now have a new scheme.
+They don't just scam advertisers, they also <em>buy</em> ads.
 Their new goals: Install spyware, scareware, and ransomware via websites.
 Capture site-visitors' computers for their "zombie army" to attack more websites and more web users.

-<a href="http://idlewords.com/talks/website_obesity.htm">"Ads have become the major vector for malware,"</a> said Maciej Ceglowski in his Web Directions keynote. (<a href="http://idlewords.com/talks/">All his talks</a> are highly recommended reading.)
+<a href="http://idlewords.com/talks/website_obesity.htm">"Ads have become the major vector for malware,"</a> said Maciej Ceglowski in his Web Directions keynote. (<a href="http://idlewords.com/talks/">All his talks</a> are essential reading.)

 Again, ad tech makes this easy: "<a href="http://www.cnet.com/news/new-york-times-bbc-dangerous-ads-ransomware-malvertising/">People think you have to click on the ad for something bad to happen, but that's not the case</a>," said Jerome Segura of the security firm Malwarebytes.
 "The malicious activity takes place in a few seconds."

 Malwarebytes' Wendy Zamora wrote:
 <blockquote>
 <p>A lot of folks in the business (and consumer) world are shaking in their boots about ransomware.
-It’s understandable.
+It's understandable.
 Ransomware is a dangerous threat and, if not protected against, can do serious damage to a company’s data, reputation, and bottom line.</p>

 <p>But the truly alarming part is that ransomware is being delivered by malvertising.
-Malvertising can do this without you knowing (until it’s too late) and without your users taking a single “unsafe” action online.</p>
+Malvertising can do this without you knowing (until it’s too late) and without your users taking a single “unsafe” action online&hellip;</p>

 <cite>&mdash;<em>Malwarebytes</em> <a href="https://blog.malwarebytes.com/101/2016/06/malvertising-and-ransomware-the-bonnie-and-clyde-of-advanced-threats/">"Malvertising and ransomware: the Bonnie and Clyde of advanced threats"</a></cite>
 </blockquote>

-Malwarebytes estimate is <a href="https://blog.malwarebytes.com/101/2016/06/truth-in-malvertising-how-to-beat-bad-ads/">70% of malvertising now delivers ransomware payloads</a>.
+Malwarebytes estimates <a href="https://blog.malwarebytes.com/101/2016/06/truth-in-malvertising-how-to-beat-bad-ads/">70% of malvertising now delivers ransomware payloads</a>.
 Bromium Labs researchers detected "<a href="https://www.bromium.com/sites/default/files/rpt-bromium-threat-report-1h2015-us-en.pdf">at least 27% of the Alexa 1000 websites were delivering malware via malicious advertisements</a>."

 And guess where malvertisers most like to share their wares.